Ansel Elkins

 Ansel Elkins is an American poet and 2014 winner of the Yale Series of Younger Poets Competition.
 Yale University Press published her collection Blue Yodel in 2015.

 Biography

 Elkins was born and raised in northern Alabama.
 She received her BA from Sarah Lawrence College and an MFA from UNC Greensboro.

 Elkins has also been a winner of a Discovery/Boston Review Poetry Prize and the recipient of a 2013 NEA Creative Writing fellowship.
+She was a 2015 James Merrill House Fellow.